zeroeightysix/server-simplified/README.md

 Every command has a permission bound to it.
 For all commands this is just the name of the command (e.g. `/heal`: `heal`)

 For staffchat, the `staffchat.view` permission will allow a player to view, but not send to [staff chat](#staff-chat).
-Add the `kick` permission to allow a player to use vanilla's `kick` command
-Add the `ban` permission to allow a player to use vanilla's `ban` command

 ### Examples of `/permission`
 List permissions of Dinnerbone: `/permission Dinnerbone`